 Just when the trip can get more interesting, we were fortunate to see a swarm of dolphins swimming through the waves near the coastline before the sunset.
 So nice to see them come by and say ‘hi’ 🙂

-For the last day of our trip, we arrive at Hyden to explore this magnificent Wave Rock.
-It is about 15 meters high and the shape of this rock formation is like the ocean waves.
-According to the local tribes, they believed that this rock was created by the Rainbow Serpent in her wake by dragging her swollen body over the land after consumed all of the water in the land.
+On the last day of our trip, we arrive at Hyden to explore this magnificent Wave Rock.
+It is about 15 meters high and the shape of this rock formation is like an ocean wave.
+According to the local tribes, they believed that this rock was created by the Rainbow Serpent in her wake by dragging her swollen body over the land after consuming all the water in the land.

-We simply follow the Wave Rock Walk Circuit by ourselves, following the trail marked with Interpretative signs.
-It starts from the main access path to the base of the Rock, then head east to Hippo’s Yawn (1.03km) and walk another 680 m back to the car park.
+We follow the path of the Wave Rock Walk Circuit by ourselves, using the trail marked with Interpretative signs.
+It starts from the main access path to the base of the Rock, then continue east to Hippo’s Yawn (1.03 kilometer) and walk another 680 m meters back to the car park.

-Our guide was helping us to prepare our lunch at the barbeque pit near the car park.
-And by the time we return on the 1.71 km trail, we are starving and thankfully, the food is ready for us to eat- B.B.Q. sausage with bun and salad.
+Our guide helps us to prepare our lunch at the barbeque pit near the car park.
+And by the time we return on the 1.71 km trail, we are starving and thankfully, the food is ready for us to eat- BBQ sausage with bun and salad.

-Next, we drop by in a small town named Corrigin to visit a dog cemetery.
+Next, we drop by a small town named Corrigin to visit a dog cemetery.
 There are over 80 buried dogs here by their owners in this cemetery and was told by our guide that their owners need to buy the land for their pet burial.

-Our final stop is York town, just another 2-hours drive from here back to Perth city.
-We take a long journey break and wander around its surrounding and seems nothing much interesting.
-The only small attraction is York Motor Museum, however it is closed on that day.
+Our final stop is at York town, just another 2-hour drive from here back to Perth city.
+We take a long journey break and wander around its surroundings and seems nothing much interesting.
+The only small attraction is York Motor Museum, but it is closed on that day.